 Business Advisory Council members are leaders in industry and government who commit to a program of active engagement with the Business School, based on the Council’s Terms of Reference.
 They are committed to ensuring that the Business School realises its vision of becoming a leading centre for business education and research in the Asia-Pacific region.

-Membership is by invitation only and there are 45 members, many of whom are chairs or chief executives of major organisations.
+Membership is by invitation only and there are up to 45 members, many of whom are chairs or chief executives of major organisations.

-The Council lends its energy, experience and influence in pursuit of our Business School's mission.
-Members of the Council’s Executive Committee play an active role in developing and implementing the School’s 2020 Strategic Plan.
-In general, the Executive Committee enables the School to:
+The Council lends its energy, experience and influence in pursuit of our Business School's mission and play an active role in developing and implementing the School’s 2020 Strategic Plan.
+In general, the Council enables the School to:

 - Increase its engagement with business (and vice versa)

 - Increase the relevance of its curriculum and research agendas